ElenkaSan/frontend-Formats/README.md

+## Coaching Website for the multi-format development center "Formats".

+https://github.com/ElenkaSan/frontend-Formats/assets/75818489/45847402-fe65-4388-a487-371a739ec1a0

 cd into the "front-end Formats" directory, install required packages, then start the app.

-https://github.com/ElenkaSan/frontend-Formats/assets/75818489/45847402-fe65-4388-a487-371a739ec1a0

 ### Set port
 .env